YU000jp/logseq-plugin-hierarchy-tool/readme.md

 - When using this plugin, be sure to turn off the 'Page View UI' functionality of Page-tags and Hierarchy plugin.
 - If using the Side Block plugin, in the plugin settings, add "`#.side(-[a-z])? `" in the input field.
 - In table of contents
-  - Only headers on the first level are detected.
   - For automatic headers, the "heading:: true" property is used.
 In this case, they are not displayed in there.

 ---